Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 Verify that no existing non-compete clauses or previous employment agreements would restrict the candidate’s ability to join your company.

-Once you’ve found the talented developer, offer them a competitive salary package that matches industry standards and the candidate’s experience and software engineering expertise.
+Once you’ve found a talented developer, offer them a competitive salary package that matches industry standards and the candidate’s software engineering expertise.

 Include aspects like bonuses, paid leaves, equity, and health benefits in your package.